sjafferi/grubgrab-client/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-Ask @msajaffe about deployment and ssh keys.
+Ask @sjafferi about deployment and ssh keys.

 ### Installing